neurodebian/testkraut/doc/source/fingerprints.rst

 dictionary to the ``fingerprints`` section of the respective output file in the SPEC.
 The name of the fingerprinting function itself will be used as key for this fingerprint element in that section.
 Any ``fp_``-prefix, as in the example above, will be stripped from the name.
+Finally, ``tags`` is a sequence of :ref:`chap_output_tags` that categorize a file and can be used to adjust the content of a fingerprint accordingly.

 Any fingerprinting function must add a ``version`` tag to the fingerprint.
 The version must be incremented whenever the fingerprint implementation changes, to